indra-kumar-r/LinkedIn-Profile-Scraper-App/README.md

 ## 🌟 Project Story

-Recruiters spend hours manually running boolean searches on LinkedIn to find profiles that match a job description — then copy-pasting results into Excel.
+Recruiters spend hours manually running Boolean searches on LinkedIn to find profiles that match a job description — then copy-pasting results into Excel.

 I wanted to automate that.

 So I built **Scrapy**, a full-stack web app that:

--   lets recruiters **run complex boolean searches** using keywords (like “React Developer in Bangalore”),
+-   let recruiters **run complex boolean searches** using keywords (like “React Developer in Bangalore”),
 -   automatically **fetches results using SerpAPI**,
--   and stores, organizes, and displays them beautifully — searchable, filterable, and exportable.
+-   and stores, organises, and displays them beautifully — searchable, filterable, and exportable.

 The goal: **reduce hours of sourcing into minutes**.